 While you don’t need to put much thought into preparation to hike Merapi, I would put a little thought into it (I did once see three Chinese girls climbing Merapi in fancy shoes and carrying handbags, but I really advise against it).
 Here are a few of the things I suggest you bring:

-- Trekking shoes (or I found out that running shoes are ok)
+- Trekking shoes (or I found out that running shoes, with a good grip, are ok)

 - Trekking / hiking clothes (example: a quick dry t-shirt is great to wear, but a cotton t-shirt is ok as well)